Shear and bulk viscosities of the gluon plasma across the transition temperature from lattice QCD: Computation of energy-momentum tensor correlators

-The normalized, tree-level-improved correlators, denoted as $G_{\mathrm{bare}}(\tau T)$, must be extrapolated to the continuum limit to eliminate discretization effects and an underlying divergence of the form $a^2/\tauf$~\cite{Altenkort:2020fgs}.
-Since the dominant discretization error in this study originates from the Wilson gauge action and starts at $\mathcal{O}(a^2)$, the continuum-extrapolation Ans\"atze must include at least a term linear in $1/N^2_{\tau}$.
-For this reason, we perform uncorrelated joint fits over all available $\tau T$ using the following $\tau T$-dependent data-driven model
+The normalized, tree level-improved correlators, denoted as $G_{\mathrm{bare}}(\tau T)$, must be extrapolated to the continuum limit to eliminate discretization effects and an underlying divergence of the form $a^2/\tauf$~\cite{Altenkort:2020fgs}.
+Since the dominant discretization error in this study originates from the Wilson gauge action and starts at $\mathcal{O}(a^2)$, the continuum extrapolation ansatz must include at least a term linear in $1/N^2_{\tau}$.
+For this reason, we perform uncorrelated joint fits over all available $\tau T$ using the following $\tau T$-dependent data-driven model:

 This model generalizes the simpler form that retains only the first two terms commonly used in fits performed separately for each $\tau T$.
-The general model Eq.~(\ref{eq:joints}) allows the slope to vary with $\tau T$ when used in a joint fit.
-In Appendix~\ref{app:cont-joint-sepa} we provide the details of the joint fits, including a comparison between joint fits using model Eq.~(\ref{eq:joints}) and separate fits using the simpler model.
-We find that the results are consistent within 1-$\sigma$ statistical uncertainties for all $\tau T$ within the ``valid" flow time window discussed below.
-Fig.~\ref{fig:a0_0.9} illustrates the continuum extrapolation for the bare EMT correlator in the shear channel at $\sqrt{8 \tauf} / \tau = 0.520$ and $T=0.9\,T_c$.
+The general model in Eq.~(\ref{eq:joints}) allows the slope to vary with $\tau T$ when used in a joint fit.
+In Appendix~\ref{app:cont-joint-sepa} we provide the details of the joint fits, including a comparison between joint fits using the model in Eq.~(\ref{eq:joints}) and separate fits using the simpler model.
+We find that the results are consistent within 1-$\sigma$ statistical uncertainties for all $\tau T$ within the ``valid" flow-time window discussed below.
+Figure~\ref{fig:a0_0.9} illustrates the continuum extrapolation for the bare EMT correlator in the shear channel at $\sqrt{8 \tauf} / \tau = 0.520$ and $T=0.9\,T_c$.